Updated: June 25, 2025

 As you can see, in the capital itself, housing prices are much steeper than in the surrounding area.
 Even in Lisbon city itself, different neighborhoods have different price ranges, with the more expensive neighborhoods generally being those close to the city center.
 However, compared to other countries in Western Europe, you will still find them quite affordable.

-Our book, Your Expert Guide to Buying Property in Portugal, will arm you with an easy six-step guide to the buying process, the options to open a Portuguese bank account, where the best places to buy in the country are, plus key information on taxes, fees, and financing your property.
+Our guide to buying property in Portugal will arm you with the step-by-step buying process, the options to open a Portuguese bank account, where the best places to buy in the country are, plus key information on taxes, fees, and financing your property.

 Finding Your Home in Lisbon: Working with a Realtor Versus a Buyer’s Agent